-- All members of staff have individual, password protected logins to the school network / cloud service / MIS systems. - Visitors to the school can access part of the school systems using a generic visitor login and password. - The wireless network is encrypted to the standards advised by the Local Authority and the wireless key is kept securely by the school office.
+- All members of staff have individual, password protected logins to the school network / cloud service / MIS systems. - All classes have class logins and pupils have individual logins to Google Classroom - Visitors to the school can access part of the school systems using a generic visitor login and password. - The wireless network is encrypted to the standards advised by the Local Authority and the wireless key is kept securely by the school office.